Micdejc/micdejc.github.io/README.md

 - Additional calendar data sources for UK holidays and broader international observances

 Where possible, events are represented using their official or commonly recognized names, dates, and relevant descriptions.

 ---

+# Games & Hobbies

+The website includes **DLN (Deviner Le Nombre)**, an interactive number-guessing game designed and proposed by myself.

+Players progress through increasingly challenging levels by guessing a randomly generated number, with attempts, hints, bonuses, super hits, and scores tracked throughout the session.
+The game also includes animated feedback for correct and incorrect guesses, level progression, and new records.

+The game runs entirely in the browser and does **not require a database or server-side storage**.
+The current high score is maintained as a JavaScript session variable and resets when the page is refreshed.

+The game is integrated directly into the website through a responsive modal and automatically follows the site's light and dark themes.

+---
 # Local Testing